JoeyStanley/jekyll-for-designers/cv.md

 **Joseph A. Stanley** (in press).
 "A comparison of turn-of-the-century and turn-of-the-millennium speech in Georgia." *Proceedings of the 6th Annual Linguistics Conference at UGA.*
 <a href="/downloads/200801-proc_lcuga6.pdf" class="paper" target="_blank" title="open a pdf of this paper in a new window"></a>

-**Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (accepted).
-"Back vowel dynamics and distinctions in Southern American English." *Journal of English Linguistics& 49(4): 389--418. https://doi.org/10.1177/00754242211043163.
+**Joseph A. Stanley**, Margaret E. L. Renwick, Katie Ireland Kuiper, & Rachel Miller Olsen (2021).
+"Back vowel dynamics and distinctions in Southern American English." *Journal of English Linguistics* 49(4): 389--418. https://doi.org/10.1177/00754242211043163.
 <a href="https://doi.org/10.1177/00754242211043163" class="link" target="_blank" title="link to JEngL online"></a>

 Margaret E. L. Renwick & **Joseph A. Stanley** (2020).
 "Modeling dynamic trajectories of tense vs. lax vowels in the American South." *Journal of the Acoustical Society of America* 147(1): 579--595. doi: 10.1121/10.0000549.